ta4j/ta4j-wiki/Indicators-Inventory.md

 **Short usage**
 - **What it is:** A forecasting layer that estimates future return or price distributions from historical returns and rolling volatility state.
-- **Theory:** The standard pipeline converts prices to log returns, estimates EWMA return state, simulates horizon returns with Monte Carlo shocks, and optionally converts cumulative log returns back to prices.
+- **Theory:** The standard pipeline converts prices to log returns, estimates EWMA return state, and projects horizon prices with Monte Carlo shocks; explicit return projections remain available for advanced tuning.
 - **When to use:** Probabilistic research labels, forecast-aware filters, risk bounds, tail checks, and point projections exposed as regular ta4j indicators.
 - **When not to use:** As a guaranteed target, without warm-up checks, or as a replacement for realistic execution and out-of-sample validation.
 - See also: [Forecast Indicators](Forecast-Indicators.md).